-Registry Maintenance Status: Expanding Description The RIPE NCC is responsible for assigning and allocating Internet number resources (IPv4, IPv6 and AS Numbers) within its service region.
-A key responsibility is to maintain the accuracy and quality of the RIPE Registry, which contains information about the current holders of these FTEs 37.1 Cost 3,829 CAPEX - Internet number resource records the RIPE NCC is responsible for resources.
-This includes public information available in the RIPE Database as well as other non-public registration information held by the RIPE NCC.
+Registry Maintenance Status: Expanding Θ Description The RIPE NCC is responsible for assigning and allocating Internet number resources (IPv4, IPv6 and AS Numbers) FTEs 37.9 Cost 3,946 CAPEX - within its service region.
+A key responsibility is to maintain the accuracy and quality of the RIPE Registry, which contains information about the current holders of these number resource E NCC is responsik resources.
+This includes public information available in the RIPE Database as well as other non-public registration nformation held by the RIPE NCC.
 2015: 93,000 2016: 101,000 (+8.6%) 2017: 109,914 (+8.8%) Benefits Improves the overall accuracy of the data in the RIPE Registry Improves the accuracy of legacy address space registration records Supports members and the RIPE community with their operations and business needs Inter-RIR transfers allow members to access unused address space from organisations in other RIR regions Meets the strategic goals of improving registry accuracy and engaging with members to better understand their needs